ruanyf/react-demos/README.md

 }
 ```

-The above component of `MyTitle` has a props of `title`.
+The above component `MyTitle` has a prop of `title`.
 PropTypes tells React that the title is required and its value should be a string.

 Now we give `Title` a number value.